 Bland had been an all-round sportsman who hadopted for cricket after he had already been offered a rugby scholarship to Stellenbosch University.
 Like Jonty Rhodes after him, he was also a hockey player of note, and represented his country with distinction in that sport.
 By the time the New Zealanders arrived, he had been knocking on the doors of selection for a while with strong batting performances and almost mythical fielding ability.

-A 98 for Rhodesia against the touring Kiwis in Bulawayo ensured his selection for the Test matches.
+A 98 for Rhodesia against the touring Kiwis in Bulawayo ensured his selection for the Tests.

 The art of fielding